prisma/prisma-engines/query-engine/js-connectors/playground/README.md

 In particular, the pipeline steps are currently the following:

-- Define `db`, a class instance wrapper around the `@planetscale/database` JS driver for PlanetScale
+- Define `db`, a class instance wrapper around the `mysql2/promise` Node.js driver for MySQL
 - Define `nodejsFnCtx`, an object exposing (a)sync "Queryable" functions that can be safely passed to Rust, so that it can interact with `db`'s class methods
 - Load the *debug* version of `libquery`, i.e., the compilation artifact of the `query-engine-node-api` crate
 - Define `engine` via the `QueryEngine` constructor exposed by Rust